 Follow Harriet on Twitter

-Ismael Reed on Twain’s “sensitive” censors
+Ishmael Reed on Twain’s “sensitive” censors

 When Alan Gribben last week explained to Publishers Weekly that his new edition of Mark Twain’s The Adventures of Huckleberry Finn and The Adventures of Tom Sawyer was omitting “racially sensitive” language, it wasn’t that he was revising history, he was simply reflecting the ways that modern audiences relate to racism.
 In the 21st Century, we implicitly get that the N-word is bad, so there’s no longer any need to make it visible—or at least that’s what the frequent challengers of the books’ place in schools and libraries would have you believe.

 Naturally this argument didn’t sit well with the many readers and educators who’ve relied on the text as a standard introduction to the realities of racism for decades.
-The Wall Street Journal asked Ismael Reed to weigh in and he sums up the problem in a mere two sentences:
+The Wall Street Journal asked Ishmael Reed to weigh in and he sums up the problem in a mere two sentences:

 Those who wish to ban the use of ethnic slurs in American literature don’t have the manpower to accomplish such a deed.
 The fact that Mark Twain has been singled out means those who are crusading against the author haven’t read much of American literature.